Trader Joe’s Rigatoni Meatball Soup

 Instructions

-• Stir in ricotta cheese until incorporated into the soup.
-Add salt and stir.
+• Finish: Stir in ricotta cheese until incorporated into the soup.
+Add in sugar if using.
+Ladle into bowls and sprinkle on a little more Aglio Olio seasoning (optional).

 Save this recipe form